Pip Adam

 Pip Adam is a novelist, short story writer, and reviewer from New Zealand.

-Background
+Education and background

 Adam was born in Christchurch, New Zealand.
 She attended the New Zealand Film and Television School in Christchurch before moving to Dunedin.
 Adam has an MA in Library and Information Studies and an MA in creative writing from Victoria University of Wellington.
-In 2012 she completed her PhD, also from Victoria University, supervised by Damien Wilkins.
+In 2012, she completed her PhD, also from Victoria University, supervised by Damien Wilkins.